fefas/blog.fefas.net/_posts/2018-04-15-clean-code-bullshit-or-common-sense.md

-What should be called the domain was always very coupled to the infrastructure concerns... many classes had more than one thousand lines... methods had so many if statements creating so many paths to go through... namespaces 10 levels deep... a large usage of classes extensions..
+What should be called the domain was always very coupled to the infrastructure concerns... many classes had more than one thousand lines... methods had so many if statements creating so many paths to go through... namespaces 10 levels deep... a large usage of classes extensions...

 Almost every task would be to solve a bug.
 Some of them were created long time ago and others were introduced recently by a new fix.
 Trying to investigate the